Maxattax97/flotilla/README.md

 Unfortunately many containers have yet to accept the standard _Secrets_ feature recently added in Docker.

+## Suricata

+The entire swarm is defended by Suricata, an Intrusion Protection System (IPS) which runs on the host and intercepts malicious packets before they make contact with containers (or any other service on the host).
+Suricata automatically updates rules using a cron job which is performed daily.

+Suricata requires some IPTables rules to intercept these packets, so be warned that while these rules are enabled, Suricata must also be online; otherwise, no data will pass, and any connections (e.g., SSH) will be terminated.

+The IDS may be handled via the `flotilla ids` subcommands.

 ## Sonarr, Radarr, Lidarr

 Enable **Advanced Settings**, then under **Settings > Indexers** add a **Torznab** entry with